Set-Rationalizable Choice and Self-Stability: Set-Rationalizable Choice

 Choice functions that satisfy this condition we will refer to as \emph{generalized Condorcet extensions}.
 It is easily appreciated that $\widehat\gamma$ implies the generalized Condorcet condition.
-In the setting of social choice, \emph{Condorcet extensions} are commonly understood to be social choice functions for which additionally choice over pairs is determined by majority rule (see \secref{sec:condorcet}).
+In the setting of social choice, \emph{Condorcet extensions} are commonly understood to be SCFs for which additionally choice over pairs is determined by majority rule.